Home Chef's Kitchen Knife Expert Guide

 - Whetstone is a great way to sharpen a knife.
 You will need to be skilled in holding the knife at the perfect angle to sharpen the blade.
 A Whetstone can also restore a really dull knife with time and skill…Try the Kasumi Fine/Superfine Combo Whetstone.
 It is purely a great way to sharpen all of your knives in your collection.

 - A Steel or Hone really doesn’t bring a dull knife to life, but should be used as a preventative maintenance device.
 A Steel or Honing Rod keeps a knife sharp and should be used frequently.
-There are some diamond sharpening steels that do remove more metal than most such as The Global 10” Diamond Sharpening Steel or The Winco 12” Diamond Sharpening Steel is great for everyday use.
+There are some diamond sharpening steels that do remove more metal than most, such as The Global 10” Diamond Sharpening Steel or The Winco 12” Diamond Sharpening Steel, which are great for everyday use.

-- A manual sharpener is a preferred, cost effective way to keep those knives razor-sharp.
+- A manual knife sharpener is a preferred, cost-effective way to keep those blades razor-sharp.
 The Chef’s Choice Pro Diamond Hone Angle Select 3-Stage Manual Sharpener is a great solution!
-On Sale at $49.99!
 Every kitchen needs this sharpener!

 - An electric sharpener is a great solution for those who want accurate results quickly.
 The Chef’s Choice 3-Stage 1520 Angle Select Electric Knife Sharpener is the ultimate!
 100% Diamond abrasives and polishing discs.

-Remember - always keep your knives in the sheath it came with.
+Remember: always keep your knives in the sheath they came with.
 Or hang on a Wusthof 18” Magnetic Holder.
 Wash with warm, soapy water and dry them.
-Visiting Williams Food Equipment store is advantageous to the knife buyer as you are able to get a feel for the type of knife you want and speaking with our qualified staff will ensure a great decision.
+Visiting the Williams Food Equipment store is advantageous to the knife buyer, as you are able to get a feel for the type of blade you want, and speaking with our qualified staff will ensure a great decision.
 Our return policy is second to none if not fully satisfied!